Sonographer at work

 4. Investigate your costs

 The cost of living may be different to back home, depending on where you’re from and where you plan to live in New Zealand.
-Use our calculator to find out what your income and expenses might be in New Zealand.

 5. Plan your move